Tuatara-VFX/TFlow/README.md

     ![](img/shader_graph.png)

-The example shaders mainly use those two functions to compute optical flow blending.
+The example shaders mainly use these two functions to compute optical flow blending.

 - **Optical Flow UV Animation** : Computes the subUV and a blending factor based on the current time in the flipbook animation.
 - **Optical Flow** : applies motion vectors values onto the previously computed subUV and blend the two current and next frames using the blending factor.